AliSajid/AliSajid.github.io/content/posts/the_weeping_angels.md

 draft: false
 tags: ["Doctor Who", "Weeping Angels", "Time Travel", "Self-Reflection"]
 categories: ["Personal", "Essays", "Perspective"]
+description: "Exploring the concept of 'inverse weeping angels' - individuals who perform better, are more motivated, and more productive when being observed.
+Inspired by Doctor Who's Weeping Angels and the author's own experiences with therapy and medical education."
 author:
   name: "Ali Sajid Imami"
   link: "/about_me/"